-Memorial Day is a U.S. federal holiday observed on the last Monday of May to honour military personnel who have died in service.
+Memorial Day is a U.S. federal holiday observed on the last Monday of May to honor military personnel who have died in service.
 This exercise covers the vocabulary related to Memorial Day and its history.

 READY TO PRACTICE?
 LET’S GO!